 1941 - Germany invades the Soviet Union on 22 June, breaking the nonaggression pact.
 As the Germans march east they systematically exterminate the Jewish communities in their path.

-Wiesenthal escapes execution but is imprisoned, initially at the Janowska concentration camp just outside Lvov, then with his wife at the forced labour camp attached to a railway repair yard.
+Wiesenthal escapes execution but is imprisoned, initially at the Janowska concentration camp just outside Lviv, then with his wife at the forced labour camp attached to a railway repair yard.

 Speaking at meeting outside Berlin, SS officer Reinhard Heydrich says, "As a first step in the 'Final Solution' of the Jewish question, it is first of all planned to put the Jews to work in the East.
 This will already eliminate a large number through natural wastage.
 The remnant that will have to be dealt with appropriately."

-Most (about 4.5 million) of those to be killed come from Poland and the Soviet Union.
+Most (about 4.5 million) of those killed come from Poland and the Soviet Union.
 About 125,000 are German Jews.

-Wiesenthal's mother is sent to her death in the Belzec extermination camp to the northwest of Lvov in August 1942.
-By September, most of Wiesenthal's and his wife's relatives have been killed.
+Wiesenthal's mother is sent to her death at the Belzec extermination camp to the northwest of Lviv in August 1942.
+By September, most of Simon and Cyla Wiesenthal's relatives have been killed.
 All told, 89 members of the extended Wiesenthal family die in the Holocaust.

 1943 - In October Wiesenthal escapes from the labour camp where he has been held.
-For almost a year he will remain in hiding in and around Lvov.
+He remains in hiding in and around Lviv for almost a year.

 Meanwhile, the war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad (now Volgograd).
 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.